the Blue and Yellow Macaw is a protected species. The bird itself and its habitat are threatened.

 The male is generally larger than the female.
-The color of its plumage is also darker.
-The Blue and Yellow Macaw has a wingspan that varies between 105 and 115 cm.
+The color of its plumage is also darker. its have a wingspan that varies between 105 and 115 cm.

-The Blue and yellow Macaw feeds mainly on grains, nuts, fruits (apple, pear, banana, strawberry …) and vegetables (carrot, green beans …).
+it feeds mainly on grains, nuts, fruits (apple, pear, banana, strawberry …), and vegetables (carrot, green beans …).

 The blue and yellow Macaw establishes its nest in the holes of palm trees, preferably dry.
 The female generates 2 to 4 eggs per lay, then broods for 28 days.

 It is around the age of 3 months that the young parrots leave the nest.
-However, they continue to be fed by their parents until 6, 7 or even 8 months.
-The age of sexual maturity in the Blue-and-yellow Macaw is between 8 and 10 years.
+However, they continue to be fed by their parents until 6, 7, or even 8 months.
+The age of sexual maturity in this Macaw is between 8 and 10 years.

 Way of life

-The living space of the Blue-and-yellow Macaw must be adorned with solid perches, trunks, games offering the opportunity to peel, shelters, drinkers and feeders well accessible.
+The living space of this parrot must be adorned with solid perches, trunks, and games offering the opportunity to peel, shelters, drinkers, and feeders well accessible.